Great Fashion Photographers – Lillian Bassman

 A sensual and fantastical world

-After the sessio Lillian Bassman spent many hours on dark room work, manipulating the image by adding filters of gauze and tissue paper, and sometimes painstakingly hand painting areas of detail back in.
+After the session Lillian Bassman spent many hours on dark room work, manipulating the image by adding filters of gauze and tissue paper, and sometimes painstakingly hand painting areas of detail back in.
 “In there, I felt a sense of being able to say something I wanted to say,” she explained.

 The effect was sensual, glamorous and fantastical, evoking a world which did not really exist but easily could do.
 Unfortunately, editors didn’t want blurry, atmospheric imagery but clear photographs which plainly depicted the details of a dress.
 Eventually they came around and, once her images were published, they became wildly popular.
 As a result, Bassman was frequently employed to shoot advertising images too, including for Chanel and Balenciaga.
 She also shot for cigarette ads, underwear, makeup, food and liquor.
 By 1948 when Junior Bazaar folded, she was well established.